Phone: 515 294-3961; email@example.com

 - Technical reports

 Equipment for viewing is available for use in-house.
-A portable microfiche reader may be checked out at the Media Center desk for four weeks.
+A portable microfiche reader may be checked out at the Main Desk for four weeks.
 It can be used with fiche that circulates for four weeks, and must be renewed in person.

 Self-serve digital scanners are available on a first come, first serve basis, for viewing and digitizing non-moving film images including: slides (1 slide at a time), 35mm negatives, microfilm, microfiche, and micro-opaque cards..
 The scanning itself is free of charge and patrons can print, save, or email their files.
 Digital scanners use an 18 megapixel camera, with 7x to 30x optical zoom and total combined optical/digital zoom up to 105x, to create scans with resolutions from 200 dpi to 1200 dpi.